Post-Accident Drug and Alcohol Testing Requirements Under the FMCSA

 And we are happy to provide several free resources and links on the course webpage.

-Certified Training Solutions offers convenient, online courses to help you meet the various DOT Operating Agency requirements for supervisor training.
+Certified Training Solutions, LLC offers convenient, online courses to help you meet the various DOT Operating Agency requirements for supervisor training.
 Our online training is self-paced, and learners may start the course at any time, 24 hours a day (instant access is granted once payment is made)!
 Upon completion of any of our online training courses, you are immediately presented with your Certificate to print (no waiting!).

 Do you need Reasonable Suspicion training for your supervisors?
 Click here for more details on our Reasonable Suspicion (Signs and Symptoms) Training Course for DOT-covered Supervisors, or call us at 307-640-5859.